Mechanceism/Engine-Hybrid-AutoStart/README.md

 # Engine-Hybrid-AutoStart
-Adding basic control features to small engines
+Adding basic control features to small engines (Mainly push button start and stop)

+Designed to acompany a cdi box and to read the signal going to the spark coil

-This is the first release and I'm sure many things are not working perfectly or written well
+This is the first beta release (v0.4) and I'm sure many things are not working perfectly or written well

 Most of the code structure is there, it's just getting to connecting them together to make things work